Praveenchoudary/k8s-ingress/README.md

 kubectl get svc -n ingress-nginx

     Note the EXTERNAL-IP of the ingress-nginx-controller service (type: LoadBalancer).
+[In my case i am using Other k8s cluster i am getting IP address in case aws you will get DNS Name at that add C_NAME RECORD IN godaddy
     You’ll use this IP in GoDaddy DNS settings.

 2️⃣ Configure A Records in GoDaddy DNS